Virginia Parker Prize

 Deadline

-Annual
+Annual competition

 $25,000

-We are committed to equity in all our activities, including the administration of our prizes and awards.
+The Canada Council is committed to equity in all its activities, including the administration of prizes and awards.

 Accessibility

-For people who are Deaf, hard of hearing, or TTY users, please use your preferred MRS (Message Relay Service) or IP service to contact us.
+If you are Deaf, hard of hearing, or a TTY user, please use your preferred MRS (Message Relay Service) or IP service to contact the Canada Council.

-The Canada Council also welcomes VRS (Video Relay Service) calls.
-For more information, please visit the VRS Canada website.
+The Canada Council for the Arts can also receive calls from a video relay service (VRS).
+For more information, visit the VRS Canada website.